 Start with the low-hanging fruit

 Leveraging emerging technologies such as artificial intelligence and data analytics can help providers achieve fairer reimbursement, optimize workflows and maximize the strategic use of human capital among revenue cycle staff.
 However, integrating new technology and processes can be daunting for provider organizations.
-According to Mr. Prugh, organizations should start by using data to identify problem areas in the revenue cycle.
+According to Mr. Rowe, organizations should start by using data to identify problem areas in the revenue cycle.

 “The first step toward a tech-enabled revenue cycle is to get a better handle on the descriptive and diagnostic data that’s available to you today.
-This data represents a huge opportunity to uncover what is happening across the revenue cycle and why,” Mr. Prugh said.
+This data represents a huge opportunity to uncover what is happening across the revenue cycle and why,” Mr. Rowe said.
 “Once the problems are uncovered it will be easier to prioritize which issues to address right away and which will benefit from advanced analytics and technology.”

 Organized data can help finance teams identify claim denial patterns, patient payment issues and inform strategic approaches to automation.
 Hospital finance leaders just beginning to rethink their organization’s revenue cycle processes can consider entering a vendor partnership to give their team a leg up